hearbenchmark/hearbenchmark.com/docs/hear2021-committee-members.md

 and novel applications at the intersection of machine learning/optimization and music.

+**Eduardo Fonseca** is a PhD candidate at the Music Technology Group of Universitat Pompeu Fabra, under the supervision of Dr. Xavier Serra.
+His research focuses on audio dataset creation and learning algorithms for sound event recognition, including learning with noisy labels and self-supervision.
+His work received one of the best paper awards at WASPAA21.
+He has interned at Google Research twice and has been actively involved in the DCASE community as Challenge Task organizer and Technical Program Co-Chair.

 **Jesse Engel** is lead research scientist on Magenta, a research team within Google Brain exploring the role of machine learning in creative applications.
 He did his Bachelors, and Ph.D., at UC